Zhangjiakou

 Zhangjiakou (/'dʒɑːŋdʒi'ɑː'koʊ/), also known as Kalgan and by several other names, is a prefecture-level city in northwestern Hebei province in Northern China, bordering Beijing to the southeast, Inner Mongolia to the north and west, and Shanxi to the southwest.
 In 2020, its population was 4,118,908 inhabitants, with an area of 36861.56 km2, divided into 17 counties and districts.
 The built-up (or metro) area, made of Qiaoxi, Qiaodong, Chongli, Xuanhua, Xiahuayuan Districts, is largely conurbated, with 1,413,861 inhabitants in 2020 in an area of 5266 km2.
+In 2024, the registered population of the whole region is 208.896 million.

 Since ancient times, Zhangjiakou has been a stronghold of military significance and vied for by multiple sides, hence it is nicknamed the Northern Gate of Beijing.
 Due to its strategic position on several important transport arteries, it is a critical node for travel between Hebei and Inner Mongolia and connecting northwest China, Mongolia, and Beijing.
 Dajingmen, an important gate and junction of the Great Wall of China, is located here.

 In the south, Zhangjiakou is largely cultivated for agricultural use.
 In the north, Bashang is a part of the Mongolian plateau and dominated by grasslands.
 The forest coverage reaches 37%, earning Zhangjiakou the title of National Forest City.
 According to the Ministry of Environmental Protection, Zhangjiakou has the freshest air and the least PM 2.5 pollution of all Chinese cities north of the Yellow River.
 Zhangjiakou also possesses 4.6% of China's wind energy resources, and the city ranks second in solar energy use.
 Zhangjiakou was one of the host cities at the 2022 Winter Olympics.